The race for survival in the Premier League has once more recommenced with teams desperate to avoid the ignominy of relegation to the Championship.

 However, that has not gone to plan yet, despite winning their opening game, having conceded 16 goals in three games, albeit against the top 3 sides in the Premier League.
 Having parted ways with Parker, they have since managed to take five points from a possible 9, leaving them 12th in the Premier League at present.

 Their hopes of avoiding a third consecutive top-flight relegation are not particularly fancied, however, with Bournemouth favourites to face the drop at 1/2.

 Nottingham Forest are finally back in the Premier League for the first time since 1999.

-But they are not being given much hope of staying there as they are second-favourites to face the drop at even odds, even with a record 12 additions to their side and more to come.
+But they are not being given much hope of staying there as they are second-favourites to face the drop at even odds, even with a record number additions to their side and more to come in January.